The Big House (Brooklyn Nine-Nine): Pt. 1

 Months have passed since the last episode.
 Jake (Andy Samberg) and Rosa (Stephanie Beatriz) have been placed in different prisons.
 Jake's cellmate is Caleb (Tim Meadows), a cannibalistic serial killer while Rosa keeps sending messages for Adrian.

 Wanting to get a cellphone to talk to Amy (Melissa Fumero), Jake smuggles Ramen noodles for an inmate, Romero (Lou Diamond Phillips), who gets him a cellphone.
-However, Warden Granville (Toby Huss) finds noodles in Jake's and Caleb's cell, and decides to send them to gen-pop.
+However, Warden Granville (Toby Huss) finds noodles in Jake's and Caleb's cell, and decides to move them from protective custody to gen-pop.
 Seeking protection, Jake asks Romero to join his gang, to which they agree if he can get a guard fired.
 Working with Caleb, Jake gets beaten by the guard as Caleb films him.
 However, Granville finds him with the phone.
 They get to a deal, to which Granville will give him back the phone and will fire the guard if he uses his connection to Romero for his benefit.
 Jake is welcomed into the gang but is told that he will be killed if he ever betrays them.

 Meanwhile, Rosa uses her time of visits for Holt (Andre Braugher) and Terry (Terry Crews).
 Throughout the months, she asks them to deliver messages, ride her bike, and cancel her cable subscription.
 Despite trying their best to keep her spirits up, they grow tired of doing her activities and confront her.
 She eventually admits she hates being there and has to act ruthlessly to survive there.